Actually: Background and recording

 For their second album, Pet Shop Boys still had material from their early songwriting days, including "It's a Sin" (1982), "Rent" (1984), and "One More Chance" which they had recorded with Bobby Orlando and released as an unsuccessful single outside the UK in 1984.
 "What Have I Done to Deserve This?" was a collaboration with songwriter Allee Willis, suggested by their manager Tom Watkins; they had hoped to include it on Please (1986) but had to wait for a response from Dusty Springfield.

 The duo also wrote new material.
 "Hit Music" was inspired by the Henry Mancini theme song "Peter Gunn" covered by Art of Noise.
 The music for "I Want to Wake Up" was written by Chris Lowe; the lyrics added by Neil Tennant compare unrequited love to a bad dream, mentioning the songs "Tainted Love" and "Love Is Strange".
-The chart-topper "Heart" was a song they considered giving to Hazell Dean but decided to keep for themselves.
+The chart-topper "Heart" was a song they considered giving to Madonna as well as Hazell Dean, but ultimately the duo decided to keep for themselves.

 "Shopping" began as a joke about spelling out the word as they were shopping, but the lyrics took a serious turn about the privatisation of national industries under Margaret Thatcher.
 The "Tell Sid" advertisements for British Gas, encouraging people to buy shares in the company, were a particular source of inspiration.

 Composer Ennio Morricone shares a songwriting credit on "It Couldn't Happen Here".
 Pet Shop Boys had contacted Morricone about writing a string arrangement for their song "Jealousy", but instead he sent them an Italian song to work with.
 Pet Shop Boys used the music from the chorus of Morricone's song and wrote a new verse, with Lowe adding chord changes.
 Angelo Badalamenti contributed an arrangement which was programmed into a Fairlight by Blue Weaver in lieu of an orchestra.
 The title "It Couldn't Happen Here" refers to an early belief, discussed by Tennant and his friend Christopher Dowell, that AIDS would not greatly impact the UK.
 By the time Tennant wrote the lyrics, Dowell had been diagnosed with the disease; he died two years later.